Quramy/tsuquyomi/README.md

 If your use TypeScript v1.6.0 or later, you can use `:TsuGeterrProject` command.
 This command shows all compilation errors contained in your project to quickfix window.

+#### Quick fix
+If the cursor is on an error and TypeScript's LanguageService has a code fix for this error, call `:TsuQuickFix`.
+The code fix will be applied.

 #### Configure compile options
 Make [tsconfig.json](https://github.com/Microsoft/TypeScript/wiki/tsconfig.json).